mvolkmann/blog/src/dart.md

 static methods, or operators beyond those defined in the `num` class.

-The `double` class defines the following constants that must be prefixed with `double.`.
+The `double` class defines the following constants that must be prefixed with `double.`:

 | Constant           | Description                                        |
 | ------------------ | -------------------------------------------------- |